atlasphp/Atlas.Transit/ANNOTATIONS.md

 ### Custom Mapper

-Optional addition to the handler type annotation.
+Addition to the handler type annotation; specify the fully-qualified mapper class name.

 For an Entity: